JisrAI/qanun-functions/README.md

 ## Error Handling

-- Failed document processing will be retried up to 5 times (configurable in host.json)
+- Failed document processing will be retried up to 5 times
 - Errors are logged to Application Insights
 - Failed documents are logged with their error details
+- Queue visibility timeout ensures no lost messages

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+## License

+MIT